From BR Bullpen

 Derek Holland was drafted by the Texas Rangers as a draft-and-follow pick in the 25th round of the 2006 amateur draft on the recommendation of scout Rick Schroeder.
 After a second year of junior college, he was signed by scout Jeff Wood for $200,000 and made his pro debut in 2007.

 Holland had a string of 3 shutouts in 5 starts pitching for the Texas Rangers in July of 2011, capping it with a 3-0 whitewash of the Toronto Blue Jays on July 30th.
-That gave him four shutouts for the year, the most by a Rangers pitcher since Doc Medich pitched as many in 1981.
+That gave him four shutouts for the year, the most by a Rangers pitcher since Doc Medich pitched as many in 1981, and the most in the American League that year.
 He finished the year 16-5 and had a great start in Game 4 of the 2011 World Series, shutting out the St. Louis Cardinals on 2 hits over 8 1/3 innings.

 Notable Achievements